Florida College: Student life

-Students are required to live on campus until they reach the age of 21 or have been in college for two years out of high school.
-In situations where an adult relative lives in the immediate vicinity this rule is sometimes relaxed.
-Residence halls are segregated by gender with each off limits to members of the opposite sex except in public lobbies.
-There are four residence halls including:
+Students are required to live on campus until they reach the age of 21 or have been in college for two years out of high school, unless they live with their parents or with relatives who have been approved by the college.
+Residence halls are segregated by gender with each off limits to members of the opposite sex except in lobbies during posted hours.